Between 9:00am and 5:00pm (6:00am to 6:00pm in Car Park 12 and 21) you must display a valid Flinders University permit or park in a metered bay.

 Adelaide SA 5001

 Please Note: Never send cash through the internal mail or Australia Post mail

-If you wish to dispute an offence informally, then you will need to fill in an Expiation Appeal Form explaining any extenuating circumstances involved in the commission of the offence.
+If you wish to dispute an offence informally, then you will need to fill in an Expiation Appeal Form (DOC 28KB) explaining any extenuating circumstances involved in the commission of the offence.
 These circumstances will then be taken into account before a notice is issued stating either that no further action will be taken or that the offence can be expiated by payment within 14 days of the date of the notice.
 Please see 2013 Infringement Notice Information (PDF 150KB) for some examples of explanations that will NOT be successful in disputing a fine.

-Appeals against the issue of an Infringement Notice must be in writing, please fill out the Expiation Appeal Form
+Appeals against the issue of an Infringement Notice must be in writing, please fill out the Expiation Appeal Form (DOC 28KB)

 The Infringement number, registration number and your postal address must be quoted, and your appeal should explain clearly but briefly why you believe the notice could be withdrawn, and should conclude with a request to that effect.
 Once a decision regarding the Appeal has been reached, a letter advising the outcome will be sent to the appellant.
 In the meantime, no further action will be taken.

 Statutory Declaration (Vehicle Related Offences)

 If you were served with the Formal Reminder Notice as the owner of an offending vehicle, you are taken to have committed the offence.
 However, your liability may be removed by providing a Statutory Declaration stating that the vehicle: